Efficient Full-Matrix Adaptive Regularization: Full adaptive convergence analysis

-To reiterate the main paper, in this section we develop an idealized version of \ALGNAME{}, which features full-matrix adaptive regularization and a principled choice of windowing epochs.
-We prove that it can converge to an approximate first-order critical point faster than SGD, with convergence rate controlled by an \emph{adaptivity ratio} $\mu$.
-To our knowledge, this is the first provable guarantee for an adaptive gradient method in the non-convex setting.
+Theorem~\ref{th:th} will provide a bound on the number of stochastic gradient calls required by \ALGNAME{} to achieve a first-order critical point.
+In particular, the theorem shows that \ALGNAME{} can converge to an approximate first-order critical point faster than SGD, with convergence rate controlled by the \emph{adaptive ratio} $\mu$, defined in \eqref{eqn:mudef}.

-We consider the standard setting of stochastic optimization of a differentiable non-convex function $f(\cdot)$, equipped with a bounded-variance stochastic gradient oracle; that is, given a point, we can query independent stochastic gradients $\widetilde{\nabla} f (\cdot)$ such that
+We consider the standard setting of stochastic optimization of a differentiable non-convex function $f(\cdot)$, equipped with a bounded-variance stochastic gradient oracle defined as follows.